 Peanut Butter Cup Ice Cream

-1 1/4 cups smooth peanut butter
+- 1¼ cups creamy peanut butter

-3/4 cup granulated white sugar
+- 3/4 cup granulated white sugar

-1 1/4 cups whole milk
+- 1¼ cups whole milk

-2 cups heavy whipping cream
+- 2 cups heavy whipping cream

-1 1/2 teaspoons vanilla extract
+- 1½ teaspoons vanilla extract

 - In a medium mixing bowl, use an electric mixer to combine peanut butter and sugar until smooth.
 Add milk and mix on low until sugar is dissolved- a full two minutes.
 You don't want to be tasting crunches of sugar in your ice cream, so give it a chance to dissolve.
 Mix in heavy cream and vanilla and beat until well combined and smooth.

 - *This recipe is GLUTEN FREE adaptable.
 If you're preparing this recipe as Gluten Free, make sure you use Reeses snack size or miniatures (those are known to be GF), and use a brand of peanut butter that is recognized as GF.

-*Here's an easy way to measure sticky peanut butter: Just spray the measuring cups with nonstick spray before you spoon the peanut butter into them.
+- *Here's an easy way to measure sticky peanut butter: Just spray the measuring cups with nonstick spray before you spoon the peanut butter into them.
 It'll slide right out!

-*Make sure you freeze your ice cream processor's freezer bowl for a full 24 hours before processing your ice cream.
+- *Make sure you freeze your ice cream processor's freezer bowl for a full 24 hours before processing your ice cream.